Available: Requestable

 George Jones

-George Glenn Jones (September 12, 1931 – April 26, 2013) was an American country musician, singer, and songwriter.
+Jones in 1976 George Glenn Jones (September 12, 1931 – April 26, 2013) was an American country musician, singer, and songwriter.
 He achieved international fame for a long list of hit records, and is well known for his distinctive voice and phrasing.
-For the last two decades of his life, Jones was frequently referred to as "the greatest living country singer", "The Rolls-Royce of Country Music", and had more than 160 chart singles to his name from 1955 until his death in 2013.
+For the last two decades of his life, Jones is frequently referred to as "the greatest country singer", "The Rolls-Royce of Country Music", and had more than 160 chart singles to his name from 1955 until his death in 2013.

 the unreleased duets